 Made from durable UV-resistant HDPE wicker that holds up well to wind and rain.
 Meets or exceeds safety standards.
-Easy to access cavity that holds a 20-pound propane tank.
+Easy-to-access cavity holds a 20-pound propane tank.
 Features an arctic ice glass rock set as a centerpiece.

 Attractive, but doesn't emit enough heat to keep you warm.
 Has a rather large footprint and isn't recommended for small spaces.